-Many people believe that day trading is just another form of gambling.
+Many people believe there is no point in learning how to day trade because it is just another form of gambling.
 Is this true?

 While day trading and gambling have many similarities, they have important key differences.
 To understand the difference between the two, you have to know how both of these things work.

 OTHER GREAT DAY TRADING ARTICLES!

 Trading is the process of buying and selling stocks or securities.
 Day trading is trading one or more times within the same day.

 Learning how to start day trading for beginners can seem like an opportunity to get rich quickly.

 The truth is that it is not easy to be consistently profitable.